-Learning a language provides a laundry list of benefits for those who undertake it and the best time to learn one is now.
-However, if you’re looking at beginning a Russian language program or studying a variety of language learning CDs, then you probably want to know how your age may affect your journey to fluency.
+Learning a language provides a long list of benefits.
+Benefits that not only those can access who are learning a second language at an early age.
+But age will affect your journey to fluency.
 Whether or not there is an optimal time to learn a language is debatable, but current studies argue that learning a language before you turn 10 gives you several advantages.

 Do you remember when you learned your first language?
 Most likely you don’t.
 That’s one of the beauties about early memory.
 We often forget experiences far back in our past.
 But there was a time in our lives when we were masters at learning other languages.
 We could hear sounds adults couldn’t and pronounce words in ways adults typically cannot, at least, not without some practice.

 Imagine recreating your first language learning experience now.
 You wake up tomorrow in a foreign country with no understanding of what the language means.
 If you’re a native English speaker, this would probably be somewhere like Japan or Russia.
 You are then forced to interact with those around you until you learn the language.
 Is that thought terrifying?
 For some “yes,” for others “no.” And young babies and younger children the answer is a definite “no.”

 This is the way babies and younger children have to learn.
 They are brought into a world where everyone around them becomes a teacher, and their full-time job is to learn the language.
 Whether it’s through playing or watching adults talk, babies are full-time language learners.

 Their brains are wired differently for language learning as well.
 It’s true that children can hear and produce sounds that adults cannot.
 While it’s easy to be envious of this, keep in mind that the reason is that the baby’s full-time job is to learn the language.
 However, this skill fades over time.
 It’s no longer necessary when the child is already speaking one or two languages with native proficiency.